The Hausdorff dimension of multivariate operator-self-similar Gaussian random fields: Modulus of continuity and Hausdorff dimension

-\end{enumerate} \end{lemma} \begin{proof} Since the proof of this lemma is essentially the same as the proof that can be found in \cite[Lemma 3.7]{AychXiao} with minor adjustments, we omit it and leave it to the reader. \end{proof} We are now able to give a proof of Theorem \ref{hausdorff}. \textit{Proof of Theorem \ref{hausdorff}.} Let $A \in \mathbb{R}^{m \times m}$ be a real invertible matrix such that $\tilde{D} = A^{-1} DA$ is of the real canonical form.
+We are now able to give a proof of Theorem \ref{hausdorff}. \textit{Proof of Theorem \ref{hausdorff}.} Let $A \in \mathbb{R}^{m \times m}$ be a real invertible matrix such that $\tilde{D} = A^{-1} DA$ is of the real canonical form.
 Consider the Gaussian random field $Y$ defined by

 Then $Y$ is an $(E,\tilde{D})$-operator-self-similar Gaussian random field in $\rmm$ and has stationary increments.
 Note that, since $A$ is invertible, the mapping $x \mapsto Ax$ is bi-Lipschitz and, hence, preserves the Hausdorff dimension.
 So without loss of generality we will assume that $D$ itself is of the real canonical form.